craftingcity/RollHighOrDie/Combat and Actions/Combat Definitions.md

 Psychic Damage occurs as a target's perception of reality or state of mind is beyond function.

 ###### Radiant
-Radiant Damage occurs as a target becomes purely unmade - as when interacting with a deity's .
+Radiant Damage occurs as a target becomes purely unmade - as when interacting with a deity's wrath or intense radioactivity.

 ### Rules for Environments
 ## Weather